hmchen47/DataScience/ML/MLNN-Hinton/a04-Hyperparameter.md

 ### Step 3 - Choosing an optimizer and a loss function

-+ goal of optimization: efficiently calculate the parameters/weights that minimize the loss fucntion
++ goal of optimization: efficiently calculate the parameters/weights that minimize the loss function

 + [types of loss functions in keras](https://github.com/keras-team/keras/blob/master/keras/losses.py)
   + MSE = mean_squared_error